jgdigitaljedi/stringman/readme.md

 - convert a hex color to rgb and vice versa
 - much more

 Also, typescript types are included.
+A full list of funtionality/features is below.

 ## Install